-Most of us know that India is the place of origin for religions like Hinduism, Buddhism, Jainism and Sikhism.
-Very few know that Christianity too has originated from India.
+Most of us know that India is the origin of religions like Hinduism, Buddhism, Jainism, and Sikhism.
+Very few know that Christianity, too, has originated from India.
 Christianity is the most prominent religion, established by Jesus Christ about nineteen centuries back.
 To-day it is followed by the highest number of people in the world.
-For nearly 17 centuries it has been practised by millions, and for so many generations.
+For nearly 17 centuries, it has been practiced by millions and for so many generations.
 Just imagine what a big cover-up, for centuries fact has remained concealed.
-Name of Christianity has come from Krishna Neeti!
+The name of Christianity has come from Krishna Neeti!

 The untold story is that he came to India at the age of thirteen.
-He travelled through the Silk Route, via Babylon, Persia, Kabul, Sindh, Punjab, Ujjain, Jagannath Puri, Kanyakumari, Sri Lanka, Kerala, Magadh, Benaras, Rajagrih, Nalanda, Kapilavastu, Tibet, and Laddakh.
-He learnt about Vedas, Yoga, Meditation, Spiritual Healing, Buddhism and Jainism through sages and experts in ashrams and monasteries.
+He traveled through the Silk Route via Babylon, Persia, Kabul, Sindh, Punjab, Ujjain, Jagannath Puri, Kanyakumari, Sri Lanka, Kerala, Magadh, Benaras, Rajagrih, Nalanda, Kapilavastu, Tibet, and Laddakh.
+He learned about Vedas, Yoga, Meditation, Spiritual Healing, Buddhism, and Jainism through sages and experts in ashrams and monasteries.